 Presented at RES 2025, CES NA 2025, Duke Labor Lunch, HKU Applied Group

-3. “(De)regulating Information Intermediaries: Theory and Evidence from China's Environmental Impact Assessment Industry”
+3. “(De)regulating Information Intermediaries: Theory and Evidence from China's Environmental Impact Assessment Industry,” (with Guojun He, Daniel Xu, Bing Zhang).

 Presented at Tsinghua-CIDEG, Xiamen U